 What is an Ostomy?

-Before we delve into the specific ICD-10 codes, let's briefly review what an ostomy is.
-An ostomy is a surgical procedure that creates an opening (stoma) in the body for the discharge of bodily wastes.
-This procedure is typically performed when a person has lost the normal function of their bladder or bowel due to cancer, inflammatory bowel disease, diverticulitis, or other medical conditions.
+Before diving into specific ICD-10 codes, let’s briefly review what ostomy is.
+Ostomy is a surgical procedure that creates an opening (stoma) in the body to discharge waste.
+It is typically performed when normal bladder or bowel function is lost due to conditions such as cancer, inflammatory bowel disease, diverticulitis, or other medical issues.
+Related medical products like ostomy bags and care pads are highly sensitive and require careful classification and declaration during international shipping.

 The Basics of ICD-10 Coding